 The Diamond Bottom stock chart pattern, on the other hand, indicates the potential beginning of an upward market movement and the reversal of the bullish trend.
 You can spot it when the price trend starts widening and then narrows.
 To identify the Diamond Bottom pattern, you should go through similar steps – find an off-center head and shoulders pattern and draw the support and resistance lines.
 If you spot a Diamond Bottom pattern, you can go long.

 The Double Bottom futures trading pattern occurs at the peak of a downtrend market movement and usually indicates the start of a bullish trend.
-Often, traders find it hard to recognize Double Bottom patterns, which is why it is essential knowing the mechanics behind their formation.
+Often, traders find it hard to recognize Double Bottom patterns, so it is essential to know the mechanics behind their formation.
 Here are the four steps:

 It is also worth noting that once an upward trend is established, you should keep an eye on it as there is a chance of dropping back to test the new level of support (formed in the breakout point).

 The pattern usually indicates that there is a constant bidding war between buyers and sellers.
 In the end, the buyers take the upper hand.

 The Double Top stock chart pattern, on the other hand, marks the peak of a bullish trend and can indicate the start of a bearish one.
 This reversal pattern occurs when the following four characteristics are present:

 The price hits a new high

 It bounces back from the resistance and heads towards support